wp-plugins/jquery-maximage/readme.txt

 If you like the plugin please let me know, whether it's a rating or a direct mail to <a href="mailto:plugins@jonasspaller.de">plugins@jonasspaller.de</a> (:

+= Acknowledgements =

+A huge thanks to Adrijana from [Web Hosting Geeks](http://webhostinggeeks.com/) for translating the plugin to Serbo-Croatian language.

 == Installation ==

 1. Upload the plugin (via zip - file or directly from WordPress)